What Ways Of Being Are You Choosing?

 Many years ago, my business coach helped me connect with my core values and purpose in life and work.
 We focused on uncovering who I needed to be, to live into my values in ways that supported my purpose.

 I’ve spent years learning to express those values by choosing who I diligently show up as.
-As I started to understand and adopt the practices, I wondered… “how could I apply the same principles to leadership, marketing and business development?”
+As I started to understand and adopt the practices, I wondered, “how could I apply the same principles to business development?”

 This inquiry has shaped my life and career for decades.